CloakedManz/cm-callsign/README.md

 # How does it work?

 * Do /callsign NUMBERS
-* Do /setcallsign OR use the qb-target integration found below
+* Do /setcallsign in the vehicle OR use the qb-target integration found below outside the car.
 * Your callsign will be on the roof of your car.
 Only numbers are supported, not letters.
 ### qb-target Support
 * Add to your qb-target > init.lua